 Why don’t more people get this, why isn’t this concept adequately addressed in undergrad nutrition education, why do people “feel like crap” when they cut carbs?
-The answers to these questions could all be long articles individually, and I want to keep this as a semi-brief primer for people new to the concept, so I will try to answer these questions and more, while embracing brevity to the best of my ability.
+The answers to these questions could all be long articles individually, and I want to keep this as a semi-brief primer for people new to the concept, so I will try to answer these questions and more while embracing brevity to the best of my ability.
 Once we get to parts II & III, I'll be including links to some other websites that have already done a beautiful job of describing fat-adaption and keto-adaption.

 To kick off the search for clarity around this misunderstood topic, I’d like to present the concept of a three-state metabolic continuum, which, over the years, clients have really seemed to enjoy as I sketch on a piece of paper, likely due to its simplicity.
 That came out wrong.
 Not because they're dumb, because this can easily go down the rabbit-hole of nuanced madness, and this continuum illustration drives home the key points while being easy to remember.

 Basically, your body runs pretty well on either carbohydrates or fat, or sometimes, in some people, in some conditions, a combination of both quite efficiently.
-Think of it like a gasoline vs. electric vs. a hybrid car.
+Think of it as a gasoline vs. electric vs. a hybrid car.

-Now in reality, the body is pulling from different energy stores, just in varying percentages, most of the time.
-So if you’re at work sitting at your desk watching Arrested Development on Netflix like you should be, you might be fueling yourself with 70% fat and your co-worker in the cubicle next to you might be fueling at 70% carbs (glucose).
+Now, in reality, the body is pulling from different energy stores, just in varying percentages, most of the time.
+So if you’re at work sitting at your desk watching Arrested Development on Netflix as you should be, you might be fueling yourself with 70% fat and your co-worker in the cubicle next to you might be fueling at 70% carbs (glucose).
 There are times when you might be pulling from 100% of one or the other.
 This is purely for clarification; I don’t want to get tangled up in the intricacies of substrate oxidation here, because that’s beyond the point I’m addressing.
 The body even uses protein as a percentage of fuel…but, yeah, yawwwwn.
 On to the three metabolic states:

 This is the most common metabolic state.
 Why?
-Well most people alive today have been raised on “balanced meals” consisting mostly of starches and a bit of protein, because that’s what we’ve been taught to eat.
+Well, most people alive today have been raised on “balanced meals” consisting mostly of starches and a bit of protein because that’s what we’ve been taught to eat.

 We think fats and oils are dangerous and should only be consumed “in moderation”.

-Breads (whole-grain, of fucking course), cereals, rice, pasta, low-fat dairy, granola, oatmeal, or whatever, are all deemed safe foods that lower cholesterol and contain only microscopic amounts of super scary saturated fat.
+Bread (whole-grain, of fucking course), cereals, rice, pasta, low-fat dairy, granola, oatmeal, or whatever, are all deemed safe foods that lower cholesterol and contain only microscopic amounts of super scary saturated fat.

 Because of this mindset, everywhere you go, whether it’s the grocery store or a restaurant or a vending machine or a school cafeteria or MRE’s in the Army, carbohydrates are in abundance.

 Even physique athletes, at large, still tend to gravitate towards chicken and rice over rib-eyes and butter.
 They just tend to have more on the line over the general CPA or soccer mom since they've dedicated a portion (or all) of their lives to being ripped.
 And/or those with the proper psychology for calorie restriction and insane willpower are drawn towards the sport like Dominicans are to playing shortstop.
-And then there's the drugs...which, is not the whole story, but it's a chapter.
+And then there are the drugs...which, is not the whole story, but it's a chapter.

 No matter who you are, it doesn’t take a lot of carbs to keep the body in a carb-adapted metabolic state.
 It is, by far, the easiest metabolic state to be in based on our societal norms.